mopidy/mopidy-mpris/README.rst

 The following clients have been tested with Mopidy-MPRIS.

-Gnome Shell builtin
+GNOME Shell builtin
 -------------------

 State:
     Not working
 Tested versions:
     Ubuntu 18.10,
-    Gnome Shell 3.30.1-2ubuntu1,
+    GNOME Shell 3.30.1-2ubuntu1,
     Mopidy-MPRIS 2.0.0

-Gnome Shell, which is the default desktop on Ubuntu 18.04 onwards, has a builtin MPRIS client.
+GNOME Shell, which is the default desktop on Ubuntu 18.04 onwards, has a builtin MPRIS client.
 This client seems to work well with Spotify's player, but Mopidy-MPRIS does not show up here.